Noveum/api-market-mcp-server/README.md

-# OpenAPI MCP Server
+# API-MARKET MCP Server

 ## About
-A Model Context Protocol (MCP) server that exposes OpenAPI endpoints as MCP resources.
+A Model Context Protocol (MCP) server that exposes API-Market's endpoints as MCP resources.
 This server allows Large Language Models to discover and interact with APIs defined by OpenAPI specifications through the MCP protocol.
 This repository provides access to the APIs available at [API.market](https://api.market/).
 The tool is free to use and allows agents to communicate freely with all available APIs, making it super powerful.
 With over **200+ APIs** available at [API.market](https://api.market/), you can leverage a wide range of functionalities.

 ## Quick Start